Governance design for multiple teams

 - The service administrator reviews the request and creates resource group B.

-- The service administrator then adds workload owner B to resource group B and assigns the built-in contributor role.
+- The service administrator then adds workload owner B to resource group B and assigns the built-in Contributor role.

 At this point, each of the workload owners is isolated in their own resource group.
 None of the workload owners or their team members have management access to the resources in any other resource group.

-Figure 4.
-A subscription with two workload owners isolated with their own resource group.
+gfigure 4: a subscription with two workload owners isolated with their own resource group._

-This model is a least-privilege model—each user is assigned the correct permission at the correct resource management scope.
+This model is a least-privilege model.
+Each user is assigned the correct permission at the correct resource management scope.

-However, consider that every task in this example was performed by the service administrator.
+Consider that every task in this example was performed by the service administrator.
 While this is a simple example and may not appear to be an issue because there were only two workload owners, it's easy to imagine the types of issues that would result for a large organization.
 For example, the service administrator can become a bottleneck with a large backlog of requests that result in delays.

 Let's take a look at second example that reduces the number of tasks performed by the service administrator.

-- In this model, workload owner A is assigned the built-in owner role at the subscription scope, enabling them to create their own resource group: resource group A.
+- In this model, workload owner A is assigned the built-in Owner role at the subscription scope, enabling them to create their own resource group: resource group A.

-- When resource group A is created, workload owner A is added by default and inherits the built-in owner role from the subscription scope.
+- When resource group A is created, workload owner A is added by default and inherits the built-in Owner role from the subscription scope.

-- The built-in owner role grants workload owner A permission to manage access to the resource group.
-Workload owner A adds two workload contributors and assigns the built-in reader role to each of them.
+- The built-in Owner role grants workload owner A permission to manage access to the resource group.
+Workload owner A adds two workload contributors and assigns the built-in Reader role to each of them.

 - Workload owner B creates resource group B and is added by default.
-Again, workload owner B inherits the built-in owner role from the subscription scope.
+Again, workload owner B inherits the built-in Owner role from the subscription scope.

 Note that in this model, the service administrator performed fewer actions than they did in the first example due to the delegation of management access to each of the individual workload owners.

-Figure 5.
-A subscription with a service administrator and two workload owners, all assigned the built-in owner role.
+Figure 5: A subscription with a Service Administrator and two workload owners, all assigned the built-in Owner role.

 If you compare each example to the requirements, you'll see that both examples support a single trusted user at the subscription scope with permission to grant resource access rights to the two workload owners.
 Each of the two workload owners did not have access to resource management by default and required the service administrator to explicitly assign permissions to them.
-However, only the first example supports the requirement that the resources associated with each workload are isolated from one another such that no workload owner has access to the resources of any other workload.
+Only the first example supports the requirement that the resources associated with each workload are isolated from one another such that no workload owner has access to the resources of any other workload.

 Resource management model